Return to Arf-Kervaire page.

 Earlier published papers

 Codimension one immersions and the Kervaire invariant one problem, Peter J. Eccles, 1981.
-The paper provides the basis of Akhmet'ev's program.
+This paper provides the basis of Akhmet'ev's program.

 The relationship between framed bordism and skew-framed bordism, (English, 9 pages, 2005), Pyotr M. Akhmetiev and Peter J. Eccles